MichaelZalla/StartupSass/README.md

 </body>
 ```

-A `section` will, by default, stretch to be the full width of the display, even if its content is constrained to be smaller.
+A `section` will, by default, stretch to be the full width of the display, even if its content is sized to be smaller.
 This means that background images applied to sections will still extend to the edges of the screen.
-You can use the `.fullscreen` class on a section to stretch it to be the full height of the screen as well (this is especially useful for mobile-first layouts).
+You can use the `.fullscreen` class on a section to stretch it to be the full height of the screen as well (this is especially useful for elegant content divisions on mobile).

 This module is located at `src/scss/partials/global/_layout.scss`.